wso2/docs-is/en/docs/setup/customizing-the-management-console.md

 The following topics explain how to download a Carbon product and customize its user interface.

--   [Setting up the development environment](#CustomizingtheManagementConsole-Settingupthedevelopmentenvironment)
--   [Customizing the user
-    interface](#CustomizingtheManagementConsole-Customizingtheuserinterface)
--   [Starting the
-    server](#CustomizingtheManagementConsole-Startingtheserver)

 ### Setting up the development environment

 To download and set up the product environment for editing, take the